hydroshare/hydroshare/README.md

     rewrite ^ http://FQDN_OR_IP:8080$request_uri permanent;

 Add new two lines into .gitignore file to make sure you will not commit your local setting to GitHub

     local-dev.yml

     /nginx/config-files/hydroshare-local-nginx.conf.template

 3. Log into Docker via application and command line.
+Command line:

-    Command line : docker login
+    docker login

-    You will be asked to enter your username and password.into
+    You will be asked to enter your username and password

 4. Launch the stack

         ./local-dev-first-start-only.sh

 Following the screen instruction to continue.

-    Run the following command on completion to launch Hydroshare: docker-compose -f local-dev.yml up
+Run the following command on completion to launch Hydroshare:

+    docker-compose -f local-dev.yml up

 5. Sanity Checks